 Loot boxes affect your brain similar to how slot machines do (Whyte, 2019):

 - Similar audio and visual cues

 - Provide uncertainty which keeps players going.

 Loot boxes appeal to individuals who are psychologically vulnerable and are open to the idea of gambling and buying loot crates.

 With the development of technology and social media, gaming companies have gotten better at targeting vulnerable players.
+This is true for tech companies who release dangerous apps as well.
 For example, some game developers will use social media data to detect which players are open to buying in-game content and their particular interests to cater to those interests and make them more interested in buying.

 In addition, some companies like Yodo1, for instance, use algorithms to find “whales” who would spend money on loot boxes.
 This algorithm finds people willing to pay hundreds or even thousands of dollars on loot crates, maximizing profit for the game company.
 Yodo1’s CEO Henry Fong shared that “the accuracy at picking potential whales after 14 days was about 87%.
 We think we can get it up to about 95%.”

 The Link Between Gaming, Gambling & Loot Boxes

 According to a study by Zendle et al. from 2020, loot boxes connect problem gaming and compulsive gambling.